AshwinJd/RoadWarrior-Katas-NIIT_Gurus/doc/adr/0005-support-polling-email-updates-using-scheduler-supervisor-observer-polling-service.md

 ## Decision

+We need to work with multiple email providers and kickoff multiple polling jobs and maintain the state of each polling job and constantly look for any failures.
-Use Scheduler supervisor pattern to manage set of distributed actions as a single operation.
+We can manage set of distributed actions as a single operation using the Scheduler supervisor pattern.

 ## Consequences